How to Overcome Doubt and Find Your Calling as a Writer

 Do you ever want to give up on writing?
+Read on to overcome doubt and find your calling as a writer.

 The impulse to quit can strike at any moment.
-In the beginning, when you’re trying to start writing but can’t.
-In the middle, when a story just won’t do what you tell it to.
-Or even at the end, when you’ve written something amazing but can’t find anyone to share it with.
+In the beginning, when you can’t get started.
+Or maybe it strikes in the middle, when a story just won’t work.
+Or even at the end, when you’ve written something amazing, but you can’t find anyone to share it with.

-Writing isn’t just artistically difficult.
-It’s spiritually challenging.
+Writing isn’t just artistically difficult, it’s intellectually and spiritually challenging.

 The act of telling a story tests your character, your will, your physical strength, and your emotional grit.
 There are a thousand tiny moments along that way that can stop you in your tracks and intimidate the hell out of you.